What You Need to Know About Ketamine and Addiction

 Recreational Side Effects

-When used recreationally and at high doses, ketamine users might feel like they’re on the verge of losing consciousness, unable to move or communicate.
-Users might experience an out-of-body experience known as being in the “K-hole.”
+When used recreationally and at high doses, users might feel like they’re on the verge of losing consciousness, unable to move or communicate.
+They might experience an out-of-body experience known as being in the “K-hole.”
 Other unpleasant effects might include:

 It is advisable to call your doctor or an ambulance if experiencing these severe effects.